 The requirements for the degree of A. B. are as follows: In the Freshman year each student must take:

-Bible1 hour
+Bible 2 hours

-English hours
+English 6 hours

-Mathematics hours
+Mathematics 6 hours

-Ancient Language hours
+Ancient Language 6 hours

-Ancient or Modern Language hours
+Ancient or Modern Language 6 hours

+Hygiene 2 hours

-Free Electives or 6 hours
+Free Electives.
+4 or 6 hours

 In the Sophomore year each student must take: